 1. Teach your practice to a novice who is hungry to learn.2.
 Practice in secret.
 There is a temptation to get “credit” for our practice, from friends or a teacher.
-Find …
+Find out if you …

 Inspiration for practicing kindness and breathing in the beauty of daily moments and the miracles that are our lives.

 Our senses offer an immediate doorway to the present moment, and there are potent added benefits to these three sensory experiences.
 Try one the next time your stress and anxiety m…

 Whether it’s Israel/Palestine or Red vs. Blue, understanding why “I would be fighting me, too!” is only the second step toward lasting peace.

 Create space for self-healing with a yoga sequence designed to cultivate your receptive nature.

 Acclaimed yoga teacher and activist shares her strategy for staying connected to her practice.

 If you are struggling to get a good night’s rest, you may want to address these common sleep disruptors.

 This may be the least expensive way to solve our health care crisis.

 At the beginning of this year, we offered a 10 Day "Find Your Center" challenge.
 The overwhelming response reminded us here at S&H to take a moment and do simple things like br…